Setting Up an LLC: Everything You Need to Know

-After choosing a name, the first major step in creating your LLC is by filing its articles of organization with the state corporate department.
+After choosing a name, the first major step in creating your LLC is filing its articles of organization with the state.
 Although your incorporation filing is called articles of organization in many states, in some other states it is called an organization certificate or a formation certificate.

-You should also consider making a LLC operating agreement.
-While the law does not demand it, it is helpful for determining the business’ operating structure as well as the duties, ownership, and obligations of the LLC’s members.
+You should also consider creating an LLC operating agreement.
+While the law does not require it, it is helpful for determining the business’ operating structure as well as the duties, ownership, and obligations of the LLC’s members.
 It is important to file the articles of organization.
-It protects your LLC’s status as an LLC were you to face a court dispute and prevents you from needing to use the state’s default procedures for operation.
+It protects your LLC’s status as an LLC if you were to face a court dispute and prevents you from needing to use the state’s default procedures for operation.

-A drawback of LLCs is that, compared to sole proprietorships and partnerships, when you file your incorporation documents you need to submit a filing fee.
-The filing fee is usually small in many states, about $100, but some states like California make LLCs more expensive by charging a $800 yearly tax.
+A drawback of LLCs is that, compared to sole proprietorships and partnerships, when you file your incorporation documents you need to pay a filing fee.
+The filing fee is usually small in many states, about $100, but some states like California charge $800.

-In the articles you also have to designate a registered agent, often a LLC member, that will be the person for the LLC’s service of process.
+In the articles you also must designate a registered agent, often an LLC member, that will be the person responsible for the LLC’s service of process.
 The registered agent will be served the legal documents if the LLC is sued.
 Many states, like California, also require the articles of organization to state, through a checked box, whether the LLC is going to be managed by just one person, more than one person, or all the members.